reactjs/react.dev/src/content/learn/extracting-state-logic-into-a-reducer.md

 1. A stateful value
 2. A dispatch function (to "dispatch" user actions to the reducer)

 Now it's fully wired up!
-Here, the reducer is declared at the bottom of the component file:
+Here, the reducer is declared at the bottom of the Component file:

 <Sandpack>